menezmethod/go-url-shortener/docs/ginkgo_test_coverage.md

 - Created a common interfaces package to improve testability
 - Established a pattern for BDD-style tests with Ginkgo and Gomega
 - Fixed type compatibility issues between production and test code
+- Achieved 100% coverage for cache implementation with concurrency tests
+- Consolidated service tests into a single file for better organization
+- Added comprehensive tests for URL shortener and cached services

 ### Challenges
 - Ensuring consistency between mock implementations and real components
 - Achieving high coverage for complex database operations
 - Testing error scenarios that are difficult to reproduce
+- Managing test suite organization with multiple services
+- Handling asynchronous operations in tests

 ## Next Steps